 Skellig Michael In 3D?
 Very Cool…

-This is actually kind of amazing.
 A few years ago, The Centre For Advanced Irish Archaeological Research aka The Discovery Programme did some LIDAR mapping of Skellig Michael.

 Lidar is a technique that uses “lasers” to map points on a surface to create a digital representation that you can zoom into and rotate at will in 3D space.
 Which sounds relatively normal now, in the face of 3D printing but Who knew you could use this technology to generate a 3D model of a whole island?

 As part of the project they captured some of the important landmarks on the island including:

 - The inaccessible Hermitage on the North Peak

 - The Small Oratory and various other cells presented below.

 Also, below those is a fantastic VR capture of a trip to Skellig Michael by Dublin Youtuber, Leigh Dalton.
 As someone who has been on the island dozens of times, this is the best video I’ve yet seen and really gives you a feel of the magic of this incredible place.